 49 days nominal · 0 credits

 During the first year, you have learned to create relatively small applications by yourself.
 The internships are meant to teach how to cooperatively work on larger applications.
 It will be on the job learning, as a trainee within a professional development team.
-Each internship lasts for 12 weeks, 4 days per week.
-No credits are awarded for completing an internship.
-Instead, you should showcase results from your internships as part of your graduation portfolio.
+Each internship lasts for 10 full-time weeks.

 49 days nominal · 0 credits